Non-Scarring Alopecia of Lupus Erythematosus: A Comprehensive Review

 A. Perales, Dan Lipsker, B. Cribier, C. Lenormand

-This review analyzed data from 237 patients across 27 publications to provide an updated overview of non-scarring alopecia (NSA) in lupus erythematosus (LE) patients.
-It found that diffuse/patchy NSA and lupus hair are strongly associated with systemic LE activity, show subtle signs of inflammation, and typically respond well to SLE therapy without progressing to scarring alopecia.
-In contrast, NSA associated with dermal cutaneous LE or lupus panniculitis of the scalp is less commonly linked to SLE and responds better to skin-directed therapies.
-The study suggests that diffuse/patchy NSA and lupus hair may be variations of a single LE-specific entity and calls for prospective studies to further explore this manifestation.
+This comprehensive review analyzed data from 237 patients across 27 publications to provide an updated overview of non-scarring alopecia (NSA) in lupus erythematosus (LE) patients.
+The study identified several subtypes of NSA, including diffuse NSA, patchy NSA, lupus hair, dermal cutaneous LE, and linear and annular lupus panniculitis of the scalp.
+Diffuse/patchy NSA and lupus hair were strongly associated with systemic LE activity, showed subtle signs of inflammation, and responded well to SLE therapy without progressing to scarring alopecia.
+In contrast, dermal cutaneous LE and lupus panniculitis were less associated with SLE and responded better to skin-directed therapies.
+The review suggests that diffuse/patchy NSA and lupus hair may be variations of a single LE-specific entity and calls for prospective studies to further explore the clinical significance of these manifestations.

 Discuss this study in the Community →